Durham, New Hampshire

 Schools & Education

-Durham is served by the Oyster River Cooperative School District (SAU 5), which is consistently ranked among New Hampshire's top school districts for academic excellence and innovative programs.
+Durham is served by the Oyster River Cooperative School District (SAU 5), covering Durham, Lee, and Madbury.
+Both elementary schools rank in the top 10 statewide and the district is consistently rated among New Hampshire's best.

 Cost of Living